 If possible, you will have a Circle of Support that helps you plan for leaving foster care.
 The Circle of Support is a group of caring adults you would like to be part of your support system.
 These adults could be your foster parents, teachers, relatives, church members or other mentors.
 Your caseworker must approve your list before they are invited to join your Circle of Support.
-If you think you are going to go to live with family when you leave foster care, you need to let those planning your circle of support know that and let the court know you want support in exploring that as an option.
+If you think you are going to go live with family when you leave foster care, you need to let those planning your Circle of Support know that and let the court know you want support in exploring that as an option.
 A Circle of Support worker, who is different from your caseworker, will help with the Circle of Support process and meetings.
-You have a right to insist that your circle of support be planned in advance so those that you want to attend have time to make plans to come or participate by phone.
-You also have a right to insist that there be follow-up after the circle of support on action items.
+You have a right to insist that your Circle of Support be planned in advance so those that you want to attend have time to make plans to come or participate by phone.
+You also have a right to insist that there be follow-up after the Circle of Support on action items.

-Coutact the Texas Foster Youth Justice Project if you are unhappy about the planning process or if there is no planning underway by the time you are 16 1/2.
+Contact the Texas Foster Youth Justice Project at (877)313-3688 if you are unhappy about the planning process or if there is no planning underway by the time you are 16 1/2.